Dave-team/Knowledge-base/Cooking.md

   - Be mindful when eating
 - Food becomes better with love: give it time to develop.
 Let it simmer for long.
 Let it marinade for long.
 - Reference multiple recipes of the same thing - some might look better or are easier than others.
 Also look at reviews to understand what people may change things with.
+- Get ideas:
+  - Cooking shows
+  - Cooking books
+  - Recipe websites
+  - Buy what's on sale / what looks good and design meals from there
+  - Think about a restaurant - what are the main meals on the menu?
+Think and work from there
+  - What's in season?
+- Don't crowd the pan.
+Give each piece a little wiggle room and cook stuff in batches.

 ## Vegetables
 - Add pickles to a dish for a acidid taste